jmrr/phd_thesis/Corrections/list_of_changes.md

 11. Discuss why using a dimension of 2000 for the descriptors (HOG-3D) is reasonable for the problem at hand
     - [x] The size of 2,000 refers to the number of descriptors extracted from the dense methods.
 This size is directly related with the stride length of the dense grids used.
-These were standard (Chatfield et al., 2011) and provide robustness against obstacles and temporal variations present in the scene with no computational overhead in the case of DSIFT (VLFEAT, 2015).
+These are standard (Chatfield et al., 2011) and provide robustness against obstacles and temporal variations present in the scene with no computational overhead in the case of DSIFT (VLFEAT, 2015).
 A comment has been added in Section 4.6.2:

-    > Dense methods are known to provide a better coverage of the scene and in principle should show better performance~\cite{tuytelaars2010dense}.
+    > Dense methods are known to provide a better coverage of the scene and in principle should show better performance [168].
     However the performance of KP-SIFT is in the range of its dense counterpart and above other dense methods such as ST-GAUSS, ST-GABOR and HOG3D, thus casting doubt on the need for such a dense sampling